Multimodal Integration Challenges in Emotionally Expressive Child Avatars for Training Applications: Discussion

-\begin{itemize} \item Avatar Specificity: The findings are based on two specific MetaHuman avatars.
-Perceptions might differ with avatars of varying design, age representation, or art style. \item Voice Realism and Appropriateness: The use of a young adult female voice for child avatars, though based on prior work, may have influenced perceptions of authenticity and emotional congruence.
-The availability and integration of high-quality, age-appropriate synthesized child voices remain a challenge.
+While this study offers several valuable insights into the design and perception of emotionally expressive child avatars, it also presents a number of limitations that inform directions for future research.
+The findings are based on two specific MetaHuman avatars, and user perceptions may differ with avatars of varying visual design, age representation, or artistic style.
+Moreover, although prior work supported the use of a young adult female voice for child avatars, this choice may have influenced participants’ perceptions of emotional authenticity and audiovisual coherence.
+Integrating high-quality, age-appropriate synthesized voices that align more naturally with the avatars' appearance and emotional tone remains a significant technical and perceptual challenge.

-\item Emotion Scope: The study focused on three basic emotions (joy, sadness, anger).
-The system's efficacy in portraying a wider range or more complex emotional states (e.g., fear, surprise, confusion) was not assessed.

-\item Participant Sample: Participants were recruited via an online platform (Prolific).
-While providing diversity, this sample may not fully represent the target end-users of specialized training systems, such as Child Protection Services (CPS).